4GeeksAcademy/master-javascript-programming-exercises/exercises/116-getLengthOfShortestElement/README.md

 ## 💡 Hint:

-+ It should return 0 if the given array is empty.
++ if the given array is empty, it should return `0`.